Levi's Presidents' Day Sale: 30% off

 - Pictured are the Levi's 505 Men's Regular Fit Jeans for $20.99 (low by $21).

-Apply coupon code "LASTCALL" to save $49 off the list price.
-Buy Now at Levi's
+Apply code "PREZ30" to get 40% off on over 40 men's trucker jean jackets.
+Shop Now at Levi's

 - Red Tab members get free shipping on all orders.
 (Not a member?
 It's free to join.)